KikeVen/python911/_posts/2019-9-26-student_grades_06.md

 We are going to use the f-string to format our output.

-* We will use triple quoats for multiple lines
+* We will use triple quoats for multiple lines.
 * we will add the `+` character inside the **f-string** to the front and end of f-string parameter `+{separator}+` .

 Lets add the `print()` to the **f-string**.